 With that said, I think we can all agree that Malaga is highly proud of its Torrecilla and not without a reason.
 Leaving the highest-peak-debate aside, this is an awesome peak to climb and definitely one of the top hikes in Malaga and even among the best in Andalucia.

 Boasting mesmerizing views of surrounding mountains, and sea views, it’s more than worth the long hike and final steep climb.
+It’s even perfect for solo hiking as it’s well-marked and highly frequented by other hikers.
 Here is a complete hiking guide to this iconic peak that everyone should do at least once!

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.